PretendoNetwork/website/docs/en_US/install/3ds.md

 It is recommended to register the PNID on your device at this time, as registering on the website does not currently allow you to change your user data

+CAUTION: A Pretendo Network ID may not be the same as the one currently linked to your 3ds, ensure that your PNID and NNID do not match before you make it.

 ## Other information

 ### How does Nimbus work?